vorenus85/gulp-workshop-2017-q4-session-6/README.md

-# Handlebar task with gulp
+# Handlebars task with gulp
 Work to the <b>start</b> folder, the solutions are in the <b>end</b> folder

 ## 1. Declare packages